It’s a splendid day to learn about the many health benefits of oregano.

 Since oregano has anti-inflammatory and sedative properties, it may be helpful with allergies.

-Oregano oil calms down and relieves some allergy symptoms.
+Oregano oil may help calm down and relieve some allergy symptoms.

 Its anti-inflammatory property can then help reduce the severity of the allergy.